Questions About Custom Home Construction, Fixed-Price Contracts & Insurance Restoration

 How do I get a construction estimate from Eurohouse?

 +Contact us at info@eurohouse.ca or call 604-728-5682 to schedule an initial consultation.
-For new construction and renovation projects, we typically conduct a site visit, review architectural plans if available, and prepare a detailed estimate within 2 to 3 weeks.
+For new construction and renovation projects, we typically conduct a site visit, review architectural plans if available, and discuss your vision and budget expectations.